CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 7. Run connect.js by typing node connect.js
 8. Open a browser and go to https://www.twitch.tv/mirandacosgrovebot
 9. Type !commands in the chat box to see list of available commands.

+Retrospective:
+o What Went Well?
+(4 pts–Team) Four or more teambullets (4 pts) 1.
+2.
+3.
+4.

+o What Might Be Impeding Us from Performing Better?
+One or more team bullets (1pts) 1.
+2.
+3.
+4.

+o What Can We do to Improve?
+(5pt–Team) One or more team bullets (5pts– Individual) One bullet per team member
+Cody-
+Levi-
+Eric-
+Joel-
+Michael-

+(5pts–Indvidual) With specific, measurable improvement action described Cody-
+Levi-
+Eric-
+Joel-
+Michael-